CounterTorque/pdx-version-incrementer/README.md

 I recommend you clone this as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) inside your own project.

-In the example tasks.json below, you can see that this has been cloned into a tools folder then it's source repo.
+In the example tasks.json below, you can see that this has been cloned into a tools folder inside another source repo.

 This will add a .gitmodules into your root repository.